What we offer to event organisers and performers

 During the registration process, please keep a note of the information you have submitted, especially your ticket prices and the number of tickets being offered on sale.
 The contact name for your event should be the same on both the submission form and the Chichester Box Office contract.

 Please see the section on the submission form.
-In 2021, we request a contribution of £15 per entry submitted for each single event (£5 if an online event) or £25 for events held on multiple dates (£15 if multiple online events), to help cover the expenses of administering the festival.
+In 2024, we will be requesting a fee of £24 per entry submitted for each single event or £37 for events held on multiple dates, to help cover the expenses of administering the festival.
+The fee is the same whether the event is free, paid-for, or whether it’s in-person or online.

 Before confirming your event, please ensure that if applicable your venue has a Premises Licence for presenting regulated entertainment.
 Equally, if you plan to provide alcohol at your event – either for sale or included in the price of the ticket, you will need to check the venue has an Alcohol Licence.
 Information can be found on Chichester District Council’s website www.chichester.gov.uk to apply for a licence.
 Alternatively you can contact the Licensing Officer at Environmental Health on 01243 785166.